 - I temporarily decreased my exercise intensity & frequency.
 My level of exercise wasn’t extreme (moderate intensity ~3x/wk), but when my body was already struggling, it was too much.
 During my recovery, I swapped out racquetball and weight classes for stretching, yoga, and gentle walks.

-- I switched to a more absorbable form of iron to boost my low ferritin level (I took this supplement– I don’t love some of the ingredients, but it worked well for me– note: it looks like the manufacturer may have gone out of business so this product might not be available for much longer).
+- I switched to a more absorbable form of iron to boost my low ferritin level (I took this supplement– I don’t love some of the ingredients, but it worked well for me).
 I should clarify that I do not believe my fatigue was only caused by low iron stores.
 My symptoms were too closely linked to yeast overgrowth & sugar consumption.

 I can’t guarantee that you will see similar results.
 Even if you do exactly what I did.